 This view integrates multiple coordinated panels to show where mutations occur along the protein and how frequently they appear across cancer types, using mutation rate as the metric.

-ComponentsThis heatmap displays cancer types as rows and protein positions as columns, with cell color indicating the mutation rate at each specific position.
+ComponentsThis heatmap displays projects as rows and protein positions as columns, with cell color indicating the mutation rate at each specific position.
 Users can hover over cells to view the cancer type, protein position, and mutation rate, allowing them to identify protein regions with recurrent mutation hotspots across multiple cancer types.

 B. Protein Region Impact Bar PlotThis plot aggregates mutation rates per protein region, with bars stacked by impact level (High, Moderate, or Low) to show the relative contribution of different mutation severities.
 Hovering over bar segments reveals the region name, impact category, and mutation rate, demonstrating which functional regions of the protein accumulate the highest mutation load.